-This conference will consider the next steps for government, employers and other stakeholders in improving opportunity and equality at work for people from black, Asian and minority ethnic backgrounds (BAME).
+This conference will consider the next steps for government, employers, and other stakeholders in improving opportunity and equality at work for people from black, Asian, and minority ethnic backgrounds (BAME) - with discussion on:

-- Measuring and reporting on the ethnicity pay gap: progress made and further steps needed to reduce inequality;
+- Measuring and reporting on the ethnicity pay gap: progress made, best practice and further steps to reduce inequality;

 - Progress since the introduction of The Race at Work Charter;

-- Supporting recruitment and progression for BAME talent - the role of employee networks and mentoring programmes; and
+- Recruitment and progression for BAME talent - the role of employee networks and mentoring programmes; and

 - Next steps for BAME equality in the workplace and ethnicity pay reporting - policy priorities.